chrisvmiller/randomlyunique/content/data/2016/reinforcement-sort.md

 </p>

-A Reinforcement Sort (a sort done through reinforcement(ish) learning) is the Nickelback of sorting algorithms - a perfect superposition of horrible and awesome.
+A Reinforcement Sort (a sort done through reinforcement(ish) learning) is the Nickelback of sorting algorithms - a perfect horrible and awesome superposition.
 This rockstar was developed using an epsilon greedy Q-learning approach with the aim of generating the best python sorting script.
 This mainly involved combining code fragments together and giving rewards based on how well these scripts sort a list.
 The exact setup is summarized as follows:

 1) <button class="btn btn-default btn-sm toggle-start-hidden">State</button> : A binary array chad-kroegered from a md5 hash of the python code string <br>